FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 ANESTHESIA

-• Anatomy of upper airway
+• Anatomy of the upper airway

 • Physiology of Respiration O2/CO2